molgenis/molgenis-emx2/e2e/README.md

 [Playwright: Getting started - VS Code](https://playwright.dev/docs/getting-started-vscode)

-### Adding tests
+## Adding tests

 We suggest to use the vscode plugin for [creating/recording](https://playwright.dev/docs/codegen) new tests.
 The `playwright.config.ts` file contains the test configuration including the default server path.
 It is suggested to use relative server paths ( instead of `https://my-server.com/my-page` use `/my-page` ) to make it possible for test to run against different servers.

-By default tests are run for all pull requests, on the server connected to the pull request preview ( i.e. test for pr `007` will  by ( default ) run on `https://preview-emx2-pr-3404.dev.molgenis.org/`
+By default tests are run for all pull requests, on the server connected to the pull request preview ( i.e. test for pr `007` will  by ( default ) run on `https://preview-emx2-pr-007.dev.molgenis.org/`

-## Catalogue manual tests

-The folder `e2e/catalogue` contains the manual test used by cohort data managers to test with multiple user roles in mind.
-For example the markdown file `catalogue-test_1.md`.

- Some of these manual steps will overlap the automated steps described above but we aim to minimize overlap.
-The tests will describe which server and page needs testing.
-The cohort team manager will specify the [version](https://github.com/molgenis/molgenis-emx2/releases) that will be tested.
-Only when this version is considered stable the update will be rolled out to the defined production server.

-### Catalogue user roles

-1. Naïve user.
-2. Researcher.
-3. Data manager of a cohort.
-4. Data manager of a data source.
-5. Data manager of harmonized variables
-6. Data manager of a network.

-### Catalogue manual test template

-The manual test is formatted as markdown and minimally should contain the following information.

-- Number
-- Role
-- Goal
-- Steps
-  - Step number
-  - Action(s)
-  - Expected result(s)
-  - Github bug/issue (If step has known bug or issue set to: bug/issue number)
-  - Playwright test (If step is covered by playwright set to: true)

-## Catalogue playwright test

-The folder `e2e/catalogue` also contains the playwright tests.
-These follow the same naming schema but their extension end with `spec.ts`.
-For example the manual test `catalogue-test_1.md` is saved in the folder `e2e/tests/catalogue/` as playwright test: `catalogue-test_1.spec.ts`